3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ```
 This will now build your new MCU firmware

-Now use a `FTP CLIENT` to log onto the printer & pull the `Klipper.bin` file from the `klipper/out` folder & download it to your computer.
+Now use a `FTP CLIENT` to securely log onto the printer (using SFTP) & pull the `Klipper.bin` file from the `klipper/out` folder & download it to your computer.

 RENAME THE FILE to something random, think cat walking across your keyboard random.
 This MUST be something different on each & every flash attempt.
 The board will not flash the same file name twice.